alianimity/mortonsoftware/memory-bank/projectbrief.md

 - **Deployment**: Vercel with optimized performance

 ## Unique Positioning
-Unlike our references (Chronapex, Calphix, Technology Consulting), Maker Software will focus on being the "makers" of digital transformation - emphasizing craftsmanship, innovation, and turning ideas into reality.
+Unlike our references (Chronapex, Calphix, Technology Consulting), Morton Software Insights will focus on being the "insights-driven" leaders of digital transformation - emphasizing data-driven decisions, strategic analysis, and turning insights into innovative solutions that deliver measurable results.